hoverflies

 The other Cheilosia species aren't leaf-miners.
 It is a miner on Navelwort (Umbilicus rupestris) and Orpine (Sedum Telephium)

 Cheilosia bergenstammi Genus: Cheilosia..
 Cheilosia bergenstammi.
-Cheilosia bergenstammi Cheilosia bergenstammi.
+Cheilosia bergenstammi Ragwort Blacklet (Cheilosia bergenstammi).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 The eyes of this Cheilosia are slightly hairy, while the face is not hairy at all.